About The MOG Project

 Amy is a long-time advocate and volunteer for various non-profit and volunteer organizations.
 Her experience and passion to help this cause has been instrumental in the growth of this idea into a positive force and impact in the world of MOG-AD and rare disease.
 She has over 25 years of successful leadership and global experience in an operations, consulting, sales, and marketing capacity (Unisys, Oracle, Illumina).
 She has an earned reputation for defining goals and objectives and creating action plans to accomplish those goals.
 She keeps us honest with practical advice and coaching and isn’t afraid to tackle the unknown with her connections, research and hands on approach to ‘get it done’.

-Digital Marketing & Media Specialist
+Digital Marketing & Media consultant

 Executive Board Member